-SUMMER SCIENCE AND MEDICINE EXPEDITION
+SUMMER SCIENCE AND MEDICINE EXPEDITION (college program)

 If you are Native American and curious about vertebrate fossils (e.g., rhinos, horses, and bone crushing dogs) and medicine and enjoy being in the “great outdoors”, this scientific expedition is for you.
 You may be eligible to earn three hours of college credit.